 I need a prescription but I can’t get into the surgery?
 The pharmacy has closed what do I do?

 We are sending all our prescriptions electronically to the pharmacies.
 If you have not already signed up for electronic prescribing you will be asked to do so.
 If a pharmacy closes because of staff shortages or illness we will direct your prescriptions to another site.
 If you are staying at home a well family member or friend can collect your prescriptions for you and the local pharmacies are doing home deliveries where possible.

-My implant or coil has run out and I can’t get it changed.
-What should I do about my contraception?
+My implant or coil has run out, can get it I changed?

-You can also get further advice about contraception, abortion and other forms of sexual and reproductive healthcare during the Coronavirus (Covid-19) epidemic here.
+You can get further advice about contraception, abortion and other forms of sexual and reproductive healthcare during the Coronavirus (Covid-19) epidemic.

 I am due my DEPO.
 Can I still have it?